trimble-oss/instinct-backbone-integration-sample/doc/BackboneGettingStarted.md

 ## Tablet Setup

-It is currently required that hardware be supplied by Trimble to operate the sample application source code, so that it is integrated into the Instinct ecosystem.
+It is currently required that hardware be supplied by Trimble to operate the sample application source code, so that it is integrated into the Instinct ecosystem.\
-Contact your Trimble contact for getting hardware to run this sample application.
+Contact your Trimble representive for getting the hardware needed to run this sample application.